absurdworlds/awlib/docs/itd_hpk_format.md

 All offsets are counted from the beginning of *index file* (`file 0`).

 #### 2.3.1) File list ###
-File list is simplest type of index and consists of following entries:
+File list is simplest type of index.
+It has a header with number of entries.

+	u32 index_type
+Always `"list"`

+	u8 [4] unused
+	u64 files_num

+And rest of index consists of following entries:

 	u64 path_ptr
 Pointer (offset) to path string, containing file's full path.